Azure/RGCOPY/SUPPORT.md

 #### Supported Azure resource types

 Azure is permanently releasing new resource types and new features for existing resources.
 RGCOPY only supports a limited set of resource types.
 It is simply impossible to support all of them.
 In particular, RGCOPY does not support *classic* VMs.
-Some features (e.g. Network Peering) are only supported for very specific boundary conditions.
+Some features are only supported for very specific boundary conditions.
 Adding support for further resource types to RGCOPY might or might not happen in the future.
 A new feature of a supported resource might cause issues with RGCOPY in the future.
 Therefore, you should always use the newest version of RGCOPY.